Accreditation & Educational Effectiveness

 The Seminary engages in ongoing evaluation of its educational effectiveness which, as an institution of the PC(USA), is measured in part through: 1) graduation rates, 2) completion rates, 3) PC(USA) ordination exam pass rates, 4) students’ rating of effectiveness in preparation with primary areas of the core curriculum, and 5) placement.

-- 86% of the Master of Divinity (MDiv) graduates completed the degree in three years or less and 14% in four years.
+- 80% of the Master of Divinity (MDiv) graduates completed the degree in three years or less, 19% in four years, and 1% in five years.

-- 86% of the Master of Theology (ThM) graduates completed the degree in one year and 14% in five years.
+- 90% of the Master of Theology (ThM) graduates completed the degree in one year and 10% in two years.

-- 83% of the Master of Arts (Theological Studies) graduates completed the degree in two years and 17% in three years.
+- 70% of the Master of Arts (Theological Studies) graduates completed the degree in two years, 10% in three years, and 20% in four years.

-- 17% of the Doctor of Philosophy (PhD) graduates completed the degree in five years and 83% in six or more years.
+- 100% of the Doctor of Philosophy (PhD) graduates completed the degree in six or more years.

 - Ability to use and interpret Scripture: 4.0